Guide to Installing Shower Liner for Homes

 • Finish Selection: Large-format tile may require thicker mortar beds, influencing liner placement.

-• Use the mobile mic to capture dimensions while measuring, then watch the shower pan populate in the estimate on your tablet.
+• Use mobile tools to capture dimensions while measuring, then watch the shower pan populate in the estimate on your tablet.

 • Generate a branded quote on site, including itemized costs for installing shower liner, backer board, and tile finish.